tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/产品简介/产品功能_intl.md

 As the only interface of the devices, the IoT Hub can record specified device messages to Tencent Cloud CMQ or CKafka queues.
 From there, third-party services can obtain the device messages through the SDK API of CMQ or CKafka, enabling asynchronous message communication between devices and third-party services.
 The backend data storage, computational analysis or device control logic will be completed on this basis.

 ## 7. Collaborative Management
 IoT Hub supports secure access, use and management of cloud account resources through CAM.
-Isolation and collaboration of IoT cloud resources are realized by managing sub-accounts and collaborators' identities and stategies.
+Isolation and collaboration of IoT cloud resources are realized by managing sub-accounts and collaborators' identities and strategies.

 ## 8. Data Processing
 ### Real-time Computation
 Massive amounts of data need to be reported in real time in IoT.
 At the same time, data monitoring is time-sensitive to core businesses.
 Therefore, stream computing and real-time computing are crucial in these scenarios.
 The rule engine forwards device data to CKafka in real time, then connects to Storm/SparkStreaming stream computing, enabling real-time device data computation.

 ### Smart Processing
 IoT Hub can be connected to Tencent Big Data Suite (TBDS).
-TBDS' extrordinary capacity in data discovery, analytics and mining enables user to quickly process data from billions of IoT devices, find data values, increase efficiency and seize market opportunities.
+TBDS' extraordinary capacity in data discovery, analytics and mining enables user to quickly process data from billions of IoT devices, find data values, increase efficiency and seize market opportunities.

 ### Visualization
 IoT Hub is capable of accessing Tencent Cloud RayData, a big data visualization service.
 This feature enables you to visualize, contextualize and interact with high volumes of data reported by the devices with the aid of real-time data rendering technology, facilitating personalized management and usage of data.